 When you ask questions you get answers.
 When you have the answer you can explain WHY they need to do what you are asking.

 You will be giving a reason why and that is very important for your toddler to begin to understand the art of reasoning.

 Unless you want to be walked over for the rest of your life, you WILL need to stand your ground.
 This is key if you want to know how to manage stubborn toddler.

 If you do not stand your ground you will be on the losing team now, next year, and for many years to come.

-When they learn that Dad backs down easily, the pressure will pile on during every single negotiation.
-When they know you back down easily, your Toddler will not learn some extremely important life skills, namely negotiation and reasoning.
+When they learn that cad backs down easily, the pressure will pile on during every single negotiation.
+When they know you back down easily, your stubborn toddler will not learn some extremely important life skills, namely negotiation and reasoning.

 Negotiate – Hard

 With all negotiations, you need your ideal position and your fallback position.